UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 Note: In  `stat gpu` there are only two categories: __Translucency__ and __Translucent Lighting__.
 In GPU Visualizer (and in text logs) the work on translucency is split into more fine-grained statistics.
 {: .notice--info}

 Description TODO.
 This is basically [the base pass](#base-pass) for translucent materials.
-Most of the advice applies here as well.
+Most of the advice regaring the base pass applies here as well.

 ## Translucent Lighting